DMOJ/docs/docs/site/pdf_generation.md

 For example, [here](https://dmoj.ca/problem/ioi14p1/pdf) is a generated PDF of [this problem](https://dmoj.ca/problem/ioi14p1).

-While Puppeteer is used for PDF generation in production, Selenium is the recommended PDF renderer.
+You can use Puppeteer, Selenium, PhantomJS, or SlimerJS to render PDFs of problems.
+Puppeteer is used in production and Selenium is documented below.

-!> The DMOJ also supports PDF generation using PhantomJS and SlimerJS.
-However, they are not used in production, are outdated, and may be deprecated in the future.
+!> While the DMOJ supports PDF generation using PhantomJS and SlimerJS, they are not used in production, are outdated, and may be deprecated in the future.

 ## Installation
 Install [Selenium](https://www.selenium.dev/) in the same Python virtualenv as the site, and install the Chromium